-My work highlights the plastic pollution problem by showcasing photographs, 3-D objects, and sculptures created with plastic debris found on North County San Diego beaches.
+My work highlights the plastic pollution problem through photographs, 3-D objects, and sculptures created with plastic debris found on North County San Diego beaches.

 Introduction